iFR-ACSO/casos/examples/README.md

 This folder contains examples from system theory for nonlinear polynomial systems.
 The provided examples (dynamics, polynomial degrees etc.) and formulations are from the existing literature (see below).

-## Installation
+## Running examples

-1. Install CaSos by either cloning the repository or downloading and unzipping the repository
+It is assumed CaΣoS is installed correctly.
+See the main installation guide: https://github.com/iFR-ACSO/casos/#install
-2. Go to the main directory
+1. Go to the main directory/root folder
-3. Add the examples folder and its specific subfolders to the Matlab path as follows:
+2. Add the examples folder and its specific subfolders to the Matlab path as follows:
     -   In the command window type: "addpath(genpath("./examples"))" to add all examples to the Matlab path (recommended).
     -   In the command window type: "addpath(genpath("./examples/desiredFolder")) to add only examples in a desired subdirectory; replace "desiredFolder" with the corresponding name of the folder.
     -   Right-click of the examples folder and then select "Add to path" and then (as desired) folder or also all subfolders.

 ## Usage
-Run the corresponding script by either opening the desired script and hitting the play button in the editor or type in the filename to the command window and press enter.
+To execute an example run the corresponding script.

 ## Overview
 In the following a list of currently provided examples is given below with the corresponding folder structure of ./examples.
 The references for each example are given in the corresponding subfolder.